Table of Contents Show

 The church is a blend of Gothic and American Colonial architectural styles.
 It was constructed by the Canary Island settlers and is listed in the National Register of Historic Places.

 This church is located at Plaza de Las Islas Canarias.
 It is best visited at nighttime when the sky turns dark, and the church lights up.

-A light and sound show depict San Antonio’s history and journey.
+A light and sound show depicts San Antonio’s history and journey.
 From the past to the developed city that it is today, it is staged on the cathedral’s exterior walls.

-The San Antonio Saga, as it is known, is a spectacular show that you should not miss on your trip to San Antonio, Tx, as it is one of the most entertaining among the many various things to do in San Antonio at night.
+The San Antonio Saga, as it is known, is a spectacular show that you should not miss on your trip to San Antonio, TX, as it is one of the most entertaining among the many various to do at night.

 This group of buildings that initially housed the Lone Star Brewery takes you through five thousand years of art, culture, and people.
 You can either start or end the River Walk here.

-It is acclaimed for its extensive Mediterranean, Asian, and Latin American art collection.
+It is acclaimed for its extensive Mediterranean, Asian, and Latin American art collections.
 Works of art from worldwide: Greece, Rome, Egypt, Korea, India, and Japan, are featured here.

 You can arrange a special tour of the museum followed by lunch at the Trattoria overlooking the San Antonio River.
 Families, including children, can spend hours examining the intriguing exhibits at the museum.

 Entry Fee: $10 per adult. $7 for 65+, $5 for Students and Military, Free for under 12 yrs.